ImageMagick v6 Examples --

 [IM Image] [IM Image]

 There are two images, to provide two different lighting effects, one for the top and left edges, the other for the bottom and right edges.
 However the colors along the length of the image does not vary.
 As such you can either tile or stretch this frame to produce the length needed.
-Also as the colors do not vary, you can use seperate corner pieces for this image without a miss-match problem. (more on this later.

 [IM Image] [IM Image]